haifenghuang/magpie/README.md

 Magpie is a toy language interpreter, written in Go.
 It has C-style syntax, and is largely inspired by Ruby, Python, Perl and c#.

-It support the normal control flow, functional programming and object oriented programming? and also can import golang's module.
+It support the normal control flow, functional programming and object oriented programming. and also can import golang's module.

+It has a built-in documentation generator(mdoc) for generating html document from magpie source.

 It also has a REPL with realtime syntax highlighter.